ingchivas/RockyLinuxWSL2/README.md

 - For Win 10 x64 systems: **Version 1903** or higher, with **Build 18362** or higher.

-- Docker ("If you want to get the rootfs by yourself")
+- Docker (If you want to get the rootfs by yourself)

 ## Enable WSL